Berbice: Society of Berbice

 In 1720, the five owners of the colony founded the Society of Berbice, akin to the Society of Suriname which governed the neighbouring colony, to raise more capital for the colony.
 The Society was a public company listed on the Amsterdam Stock Exchange.
 In the years following, Berbice's economic situation improved, consisting of 12 plantations owned by the society, 93 private plantation along the Berbice River, and 20 plantations along the Canje River.

 In 1733, 25 to 30 houses were built around Fort Nassau to house the craftsmen.
 The next year an inn was added.
 The village was named New Amsterdam (Dutch: Nieuw Amsterdam).
 In 1735, a school master was hired to teach the white children.
 There were medical doctors stationed in New Amsterdam and Fort Nassau, and six local doctors were assigned to the plantations.
 Epidemics remained a frequent problem in the colony resulting in many deaths.

 The religion in the colony was Calvinism.
 In 1735, a minister was installed in Fort Nassau, but after a personal conflict with the governor, he was transferred to Wiruni Creek.
 Catholics and Jews were not allowed to become planters or have a government function.
 In 1738, two missionaries of the Moravian Church had been invited by a planter to teach the people he enslaved.
 They were treated with suspicion, and received several official warnings.
-In 1757, the missionaries left, and joined the congregation at the village of Pilgerhut founded in 1740 outside the plantation area, where they lived with 300 Arawak.
+In 1757, the missionaries left, and joined the congregation at the village of Pilgerhut founded in 1740 outside the plantation area, where they lived with 300 Lokono.

 The colony had peace and trade treaties with the local Amerindians.
-This colony did not intervene in wars between the tribes, and no Amerindian was allowed to be taken into slavery unless they were sold by the Kalina or the Arawak and captured from the interior of the country.
+This colony did not intervene in wars between the tribes, and no Amerindian was allowed to be taken into slavery unless they were sold by the Kalina or the Lokono and captured from the interior of the country.

 Berbice was supposed to be guarded by 60 soldiers in Fort Nassau, and another 20 to 30 soldiers in other locations.
 Even when not under attack, wars often caused supply problems.
 In 1670s, the colony had not been supplied for 17 months, and neutrality as during the Seven Years' War could not prevent supply shortages.